openSUSE/suse-vscode-doc/FAQ.md

 it, open the `Settingss` application by pressing `CTRL+,`and search for `daps codelens`.
 Specify `both` as the value to the `Show Assembly Codelens` and `Show Xref Codelens` options.

+TIP: DAPS codelens are now activated on the 'save' event instead of any editor 'change' to speed VSCode up.
+Therefore, you need to save the active editor with `CTRL+S` to update the codelens links.